-- Outsourcing of AML/CFT processes; - The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 2.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process.
+- Identification and reporting of suspicious activity for both money laundering and terrorist financing; - Monitoring and screening processes adopted, including for sanctions; - How firms categorise customer risk; - The level of politically exposed persons in the system, and how these are identified; - The compliance and internal audit mechanisms; - Outsourcing of AML/CFT processes; - The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 2.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process.